-Hyperactivity, commonly known as hyperkinesis, can be characterised as a French Bulldog that shows hectic behaviour, exceptionally small spans of concentration and is impulsive.
+Hyperactivity, commonly known as hyperkinesis, is a French Bulldog that shows hectic behavior, exceptionally short periods of concentration, impulsive.

 Is My Frenchie Just High Energy or Really is Hyper.

 What makes a normal, high-energy Frenchie different from a Frenchie that truly is hyper?
-A French Bulldog with hyperkinesis exhibits unusually short spans of concentration and a greater degree of impulsive behaviour which makes it difficult for them to concentrate long on one activity.
+A French Bulldog with hyperkinesis exhibits unusually short periods of concentration and a greater degree of impulsive behavior, making it difficult for them to concentrate long on one activity.

-It is also likely that a hyperactive Frenchie will get into everything they see and can be quite destructive.
+It is also likely that a hyperactive Frenchie will get into everything they see and be quite destructive.
 They may even be emotionally fragile.
-When restrained, they may become nearly impossible to manage, and if angered, they can display unpredictable frustration-like behaviour.
+When restrained, they may become nearly impossible to manage, and if angered, they can display unpredictable frustration-like behavior.

 Just High Energy

+A genuinely hyperactive French Bulldog cannot concentrate even if they want to.
 Conversely, a high-energy Frenchie can focus on games or treats very rapidly.
 And once focused, can stay on task for some time.
-A genuinely hyperactive French Bulldog cannot concentrate even if they wanted to.

 Tips To Help A High Energy / Hyper French Bulldog